wso2/docs-mi/en/docs/reference/connectors/redis-connector/redis-connector-example.md

 You can further refer the application deployed through the CLI tool.
 See the instructions on [managing integrations from the CLI]({{base_path}}/observe-and-manage/managing-integrations-with-apictl).

-??? note "Click here for instructions on deploying on WSO2 Enterprise Integrator 6"
+??? note "Click here for instructions on deploying on WSO2 Micro Integrator"
     1. You can copy the composite application to the `<PRODUCT-HOME>/repository/deployment/server/carbonapps` folder and start the server.

     2. WSO2 EI server starts and you can login to the Management Console https://localhost:9443/carbon/ URL.
 Provide login credentials.
 The default credentials will be admin/admin.